Are you looking for a magical place in Africa to take a vacation? Travel to Tanzania, and you’ll have the time of your life.

 In Zanzibar, visit a food market called Forodhani Gardens to sample some Swahili seafood meals.

-Visit a Maasai village to meet and interact with Maasai warriors who are known to battle it out with lions and win.
+Visit a Maasai village to meet and interact with Maasai warriors known to battle it out with lions and win.

 Their simple lifestyle, which involves limited use of technology and electricity, will also be interesting to learn about.